ashishj22606/Recommendation-System/README.md

 Ratings are on a scale of 1-5 and have been obtained from the official GroupLens website.

 Building a small recommender system with the matrix data: “ratings.csv”.
-You can use the recommender system library: Surprise (http://surpriselib.com), use other recommender system libraries, or implement from scratches.

    1. Read data from “ratings.csv” with line format: 'userID movieID rating timestamp'.
    2. MAE and RMSE are two famous metrics for evaluating the performances of a recommender system.